Joy-less/Holo/README.md

 - `append_sequence(path:Str, value:Sequence):Str` - opens and appends a sequence of bytes to the file
 - `delete(path:Str):Bool` - deletes the file
 - `exists(path:Str):Bool` - returns true if the file exists
+- `copy(from:Str, to:Str):null` - copies the file from the source to the destination
+- `move(from:Str, to:Str):null` - recursively moves the file from the source to the destination

 #### Folder